kb-dk/access-digital-objects/text-corpora.md

-An image URI is constructed by prepending `http://kb-images.kb.dk/public/` and appending `/full/,750/0/native.jpg` to the content of the facs attribute in the page break.
+An image URI is constructed by prepending `http://kb-images.kb.dk/public/` and appending `/full/,750/0/native.jpg` to the content of the facs attribute in the page break, resulting in an URI on this form:

 http://kb-images.kb.dk/public/adl/grundtvig/grundtvig08/grun8136/full/,750/0/native.jpg